timbitzen/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 4: April 22, 2017

+**Today's Progress**: Switched it up a little today.
+I edited all the HTML in an email I was sending to someone.

+**Time Spent**:  Started at 5:02 pm, 4/21/17.
+Reviewed until 5:19 pm.
+Started Step #37 at 5:20 pm.
+Finished Step #52 at 7:37 pm.
+Stopped for 15 min for dog, but otherwise uninterrupted.
+Total time actually spent coding according to RescueTime was: 1 h 23 min.
+Another 53 min was using Notes.
+30 min of that was reviewing.
+So ~1 h 46 min spent on today's work.

+**Thoughts:**  This was really fun!
+I've heard people say not to pick really advanced projects you have ideas for when you're first starting out.
+But I felt like applying what I've learned already.
+The email was actually giving links to Free Code Camp, Gitter, GitHub, etc. to someone I met the other day.
+It contained a bunch of hyperlinks and an unordered list, as well as a picture stored on my drive.

+I also noticed that the HTML created by my email app reused div IDs, which FCC says is a no-no style-wise.
+That made me happy that I'm actually absorbing this stuff.
+Also, I was having trouble using html and not having it it be interpreted (i.e. I wanted to have an element displayed as plain-text).
+I learned to use the ASCII characters (&lt;**element**&gt;) to do that! :)

+**Link 1:** [No Link Today]

 ### Day 3: April 21, 2017

 **Today's Progress**: Did #15 steps/lessons today through #52.
 Only have **12** steps left!